Anchorsify/Anchorsify.github.io/_pages/Sand.md

 - Scale: 5
 - Limit: DEX/20, max 4

-Effects: You reduce the severity of any Immobility or Visibility penalties on you by 1, per rank.
-Additionally, you reduce the maximum Immobility penalty you can suffer from by 1 per rank (which is, as with Visbility Penalties, calculated after the reduction of its current severity, meaning a Yomi Numa would apply a -12 Immobility, reduced by up to 4 by Tenacity at its max rank, which would then be lowered to 6, for you).
+Effects:  You base penalties from Visibility and Immobility status effects as though they are one severity lower than they actually are, per Rank.
+This does not change the actual severity of the status you are affected by (for things such as Hiding if you are suffering from a -6 or higher Visibility status effect).

+Additionally, you reduce the maximum Immobility Penalty you can suffer from by 1 per rank.

+The reductions to penalties is applied after determining the maximum Severity you can be affected by (from this ability any other effect which modifies the maximum severity you can suffer from either status effect).

 #### -=[ Desert Ghosts ]=-
 In the world of shinobi, there is no such thing as hunter and hunted; one is both, at all times.
 The Juugo Suto are preeminently aware of this.
 That awareness, and their mentality of never taking their safety for granted, has led to no end of frustration for foreign shinobi trying to gauge the strength and frequency of Suna's patrols.